 In addition to the year-round public events and exhibits that we offer at the Clark County Historical Museum, we’ve compiled a short list of things to do and see during your stay in Vancouver, Washington.

 Located just north of the Columbia River and east of Interstate 5, the Fort Vancouver National Historic Site is a must-see for visitors to Vancouver, hosting a variety of free and paid interpretive events and activities–and don’t miss the Pearson Air Museum on the north edge of the Fort site.
 The adjoining Officers’ Row, a line of homes built in the mid-1800s to house army officers from the nearby barracks, is a lovely place to take a stroll.
 A few blocks west is Esther Short Park, which hosts the Vancouver Farmers’ Market every weekend between March and October as well as a plethora of festivals year-round.
-Many are the art galleries in our fair city: First Friday Art Walks are the best time to see them all, when many galleries and other businesses are open late.
+Many are the art galleries in our fair city: VDA’s First Friday Downtown is the best time to see them all, when many galleries and other businesses are open late.

 Food & Drink